Become a Coach or Staff Member - Recreational League

 On-Ice Volunteers must be at least two years older than the division age limit they are associated with.
 (Minimum age, 9 years old)

 OMHA ARTICLE - BE AN EFFECTIVE ASSISTANT COACH

-– Each year, prior to the start of the season (mid October), a coach’s meeting is held and Coach’s manual is distributed to each head coach.
+– Each year, prior to the start of the season (late September/mid October), a coach’s meeting is held and Coach’s manual is distributed to each head coach.
 The manual will assist new coaches in preparing for the season.

 – In the divisions U10 (9 year olds) and higher, players are placed on teams at the beginning of the season and each team will play three exhibition games.
 After the three exhibition games the coaches participate in a draft to select their team for the season.
 During the three exhibition games, the coaching staff for each team needs to scout and rate all the players on all teams in order to prepare for the draft.